iszczesniak/cpp/containers/index.md

 # Containers and element management

 We can copy or move an element into a container.
-We can albo move it from a container, except for the associative containers, for which we can extract an element.
+We can also move it from a container, except for the associative containers, for which we can extract an element.
 We can also **emplace** an element in a container.